dreamcatcher-tech/network/Inbox/2025-08-05 0946 preserving artifact interface whilst joining mcp.md

 actions always go to a fiber scope tho.  they never go to a branch directly - always to the execution system.  so a system action goes to which branch ? do they get hooked and intercepted ? are they collected under the system fiber of the repo ?
 They should be linearized here since they can collide with each other ?

+### post gpt-5

+roots is what the client should set its current scope to. tunnel would be sending the mcp protocol messages along. mcpCreate would set up a new virtual server at a particular location by simply verifying that the napp loads and the repo is there and it has permissions.
+Then the clients transport, if ok, attaches this info as the header to each request - which scope it wants, what the mcp message it wants is.

+we replace our dispatch with call tool function that takes the json message from mcp as its payload.
+Or we swap it out at the client side, and do an artifact call, and just rehydrate to the mcp client.

+So the mcp server is a very thin fascade, since its protocols are really just about presenting an interface.

+So that means that mcp is unsuitable as the underlying protocol of artifact, but that artifact the protocol is used to fulfill mcp requests by using a translator to emulate a server.

+How we fulfill the mcp interface is largely up to us.
+We *could* use their exact message formats all the way thru, and just replace our own message formats, so that we have one less format hanging around ?  really makes no difference, since it's all just jsonrpc.